visgl/deck.gl/docs/layers/solid-polygon-layer.md

 * Default: `1000`

-The elevation of each object's polygon.
+The elevation to extrude each polygon with.
 If a cartographic projection mode is used, height will be interpreted as meters, otherwise will be in unit coordinates.
+Only applies if `extruded: true`.

 * If a number is provided, it is used as the elevation for all polygons.
 * If a function is provided, it is called on each object to retrieve its elevation.